grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 The _Prospect_ let out a long low groan that tortured every surface of the boat.

 [//]: # (### Hiding under the scattering layer)

-"Level her off!"
-Said Percy.
+"Level her off!" said Percy.
 She had calmly and confidently driven her ship through the false bottom, but now they were up against the very limits of the depths the boat was capable of.
 A few more seconds of descending, and they would fall unstoppably into the hole, and never see the surface again.

-Bastian immediately yanked the throttle into reverse, and Gregory spun the dive plane control wheel around in the opposite direction to steer the bow back upwards with one hand while at the same time he flipped shut the main ballast valve switches on the tank control panel with the other.
+Bastian immediately yanked the throttle into reverse, and Gregory spun the dive plane control wheel around in the opposite direction to steer the bow back upwards with one hand while at the same time he twisted close the main ballast valve switches on the tank control panel with the other.

 The engineers who designed the _Prospect_ intended the boat to operate normally down to 215 meters.
 But Percy had pushed the boat beyond that many times, and despite the age of the boat had full confidence in its ability to withstand 250 meters of depth -- though she generally only tested that confidence in an emergency.
 Beyond that was the mystery of the death zone.
 The original engineers anticipated full collapse of the boat at 300m.
 But terrible things could happen in that range between 250 and 300 meters that they were passing into at the moment.

 Every 10 meters further down added another atmosphere of pressure to the hull.
 The equivalent of another entire column of the weight of the air on the surface pressing down from space.
 And against that had to stand the measly one atmosphere of pressure inside the _Prospect_, reinforced with the strength of the steel pressure hull.
 On a boat 100 meters long like the _Prospect_, in a steep dive like this, the bow could easily already be under an entire atmosphere more pressure than what the depth gauge (that measured from the sail) was showing Percy.
-A small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank could take them down the last critical meters beyond what the boat could stand in a matter of seconds.
+A small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank, could take them down in a matter of seconds the last critical meters beyond what the boat could stand.
 Percy knew they were within meters of crossing that unknowable line where critical parts of the _Prospect_ would fail, and they would never get the boat to rise again.

 The _Prospect's_ motors were spinning the propeller in reverse now, pulling hard against the fall of the boat.

 "Watch the forward speed Bastian!"
-Percy warned.
-"If we start moving backwards with the dive planes set like that, you'll swing the bow deeper instead of shallower.
+Percy warned, "if we start moving backwards with the dive planes set like that, you'll swing the bow deeper instead of shallower.
 Don't let her reverse direction."

 "On it Cap," said Bastian, his eyes watching the speed gauge.
 With full reverse thrust, it was rapidly falling towards zero, but they still had enough forward momentum that the bow was slowly rising.
 As soon as their speed came below a single knot, Bastian pushed the throttle into neutral.
 The bow had come up almost level at this point.

 The climb of the depth gauge had slowed dramatically, and was now only barely moving -- but still moving -- higher and deeper.

-"The ballast!"
-Yelled Percy.
-She stepped to the tank control panel and flipped switches and spun open a selection of the dozen of small valve control wheels in front of her.
+"The ballast!" yelled Percy.
+She stepped to the tank control panel and flipped switches and spun open a selection of the dozen or so small valve control wheels in front of her.
 There was a hiss of air from deep in the boat as the high pressure system blew water out of some of the trim tanks.
 The boat came back to almost completely level.
-Percy continued to work the tank ballast panel, putting air back into the main ballast.
+Percy continued to work the tank ballast panel, pushing air back into the main ballast.

 The depth gauge came to a slow stop at 263 meters.

 Hemi climbed up from sonar.
 He looked at the depth.
-"New record?"
-He asked as his eyes found Percy's.
+"New record?" he asked as his eyes found Percy's.

 "Nope.
 But a close fucking second.
 I had her down to 267 once."

-As if to remind Percy of the stress it was currently bearing the _Prospect_ let a another slow groan rise from the guts of the boat.
+As if to remind Percy of the stress it was currently bearing, the _Prospect_ let a another slow groan rise from the guts of the boat.
 "My poor girl," said Percy.
 "Sorry baby, we'll take some of the fucking weight off soon."

+[//]: # (---- EDITED TO HERE ----)

+[//]: # (2k words from last EDIT point)

 "What happened back there?"
 Asked Gregory.
 "I thought we were going to hit the bottom for sure."